Targeting the Stress-Response Pathway to Promote Anti-tumor Responses

 Intellectual Property

-NYU has filed a PCT patent application covering the composition of antibodies targeting the ATF4-induced protein and their method of use (PCT/US2024/019489).
+NYU has filed a PCT patent application covering the composition of LCN2 antibodies and their method of use (PCT/US2024/019489).

 Questions about this technology?